 Crossing the Dulnain

 BR’s removal of the bridge over the River Dulnain made a significant physical gap in the line but from the earliest days of the railway it has also been a psychological and procedural obstacle.
-For example, the Highlands and Islands Development Board’s backing of the project was hampered by the fact that at the time the land north of Grantown was in the County of Moray, which was not part of the area in which the Board could operate.
+For example, the Highlands and Islands Development Board’s backing of the project was hampered by the fact that at the time the land north of the river was in the County of Moray, which was not part of the area in which the Board could operate.
 Replacing the bridge would therefore not just be a small physical step nearer to Grantown but also a leap into new procedural territory.
-Because of the remoteness of the site from roads and the protected status of the river it would also be a challenging piece of construction.
+Because of the remoteness of the site from roads and the environmental sensitivity of the river (part of a Special Protection Area) it would also be a challenging piece of construction.

 The bridge design was undertaken by current advisor Mike Tough and planning permission obtained from the National Park Authority in 2012.
 The design was based on the re-use of a redundant railway bridge from Motherwell, where it had carried the railway line into Ravenscraig steelworks over the A725.
 The bridge became an example of the goodwill and support which the railway enjoys in the local community and the professional railway world.
 A local engineering company adapted the girders to suit the Dulnain span’s length and alignment then shotblasted and painted the components free of charge; a local quarry operator donated ballast; and rail infrastructure company Corus Rail loaned us one of their most powerful rail-mounted cranes and its staff to erect the main spans.